logdatatech/Code.Truth/MeasuringProgrammerCompetency.md

 # Measuring programmer competency

 One way is to ask them which books they have read to improve their craft.
-[BookShelf Porn For Programmers](./BookShelfPornForProgrammers.md) if they haven't read more than three of these books it's a **red flag**.
+[BookShelf Porn For Programmers](./BookShelfPornForProgrammers.md) if they haven't read more than three of these books it's a :triangular_flag_on_post:	**red flag**.

 <!-- https://softwareefficiency.wordpress.com/2015/09/20/measuring-programmer-competency/ -->